John Goodman: 2000–2009: Established star

-2000s

-He voiced Robot Santa in the character's first appearance on Futurama.
-Beginning in 2007, Goodman has been the voiceover in Dunkin' Donuts commercials.
-In 2000, Goodman provided the voice of Pacha in Disney's The Emperor's New Groove and, a year later, the voice of Sulley in Pixar's Monsters, Inc. He returned to the character for the film's 2013 prequel Monsters University (2013) and the 2021 Disney+ series Monsters at Work.
-In 2009, Goodman voiced "Big Daddy" La Bouff in The Princess and the Frog.
-Goodman's voice can also be heard on an automated message system at Lambert-St. Louis International Airport.
+Goodman voiced Robot Santa in the character's first appearance on Futurama.
+Starting in 2007, he has been the voiceover in Dunkin' Donuts commercials.
+In 2000, Goodman provided the voice of Pacha in Disney's The Emperor's New Groove and, a year later, the voice of James P. "Sulley" Sullivan in Pixar's Monsters, Inc. He returned to the character for the film's 2013 prequel Monsters University (2013), the 2021 Disney+ series Monsters at Work, and for a 2024 update of the video game Disney Dreamlight Valley.
+In 2007, Goodman voiced Layton T. Montgomery in Bee Movie.
+Two years later, he voiced "Big Daddy" La Bouff in The Princess and the Frog.
+Goodman's voice can also be heard on an automated message system at St. Louis Lambert International Airport.
 He was the original voice of the yellow M&M in 1995 before being replaced by J. K. Simmons the following year.

 In theater, Goodman played the Ghost of Christmas Present in the 2008 Kodak Theatre production of A Christmas Carol, starring Christopher Lloyd as Ebenezer Scrooge.
-He played the role of Pozzo in a Studio 54 revival of Samuel Beckett's play Waiting for Godot, opposite Bill Irwin and Nathan Lane.
+Goodman played the role of Pozzo in a Studio 54 revival of Samuel Beckett's play Waiting for Godot, opposite Bill Irwin and Nathan Lane.
 John Heilpern of Vanity Fair called it "the greatest Pozzo I've ever seen."
-In 2009, he reprised the role of Pozzo at the Roundabout Theatre Company.
+In 2009, Goodman reprised the role of Pozzo at the Roundabout Theatre Company.

 Goodman was cast in In the Electric Mist (2009) as Julie "Baby Feet" Balboni.
 At one time, he was slated to play the role of Ignatius Reilly, the main character of A Confederacy of Dunces by John Kennedy Toole.
 The story takes place almost entirely in New Orleans.
 However, the movie was never put into production.
-The Princess and the Frog where he lent his voice as Eli "Big Daddy" La Bouff also takes place in New Orleans.
-Goodman also featured in Treme, a drama series focusing on a group of interconnected people trying to rebuild their lives in post–Hurricane Katrina New Orleans.
+In The Princess and the Frog, Goodman lent his voice as Eli "Big Daddy" La Bouff also takes place in New Orleans.
+Goodman was also featured in Treme, a drama series focusing on a group of interconnected people trying to rebuild their lives in post–Hurricane Katrina New Orleans.
 Goodman played Creighton Bernette, a Tulane English professor, in the show's first season.
+Other films during this time included The Adventures of Rocky and Bullwinkle (2000), Coyote Ugly (2000), Storytelling (2001), Beyond the Sea (2004), Evan Almighty (2007), Speed Racer (2008), and Pope Joan (2009).